 WM Phoenix Open Recovery: Beat the Heat and Hangover

-If you just spent the day at the WM Phoenix Open and you're feeling completely wrecked, you're not alone.
+If you just spent the day at the WM Phoenix Open and you're feeling wrecked, you're not alone.
 Every February, thousands of fans pour into TPC Scottsdale for one of the biggest party atmospheres in sports.
-And every year, just as many people wake up the next morning wondering why they feel worse than they've ever felt after a night out.
-The answer comes down to what we call the desert trifecta, and WM Phoenix Open recovery is a little different than bouncing back from a regular evening.
+And every year, just as many wake up the next morning wondering why they feel worse than they've ever felt after a night out.
+It comes down to what we call the desert trifecta, and WM Phoenix Open recovery works a little differently than bouncing back from a regular evening.

-The Phoenix Open isn't your average sporting event.
-The 16th hole alone packs in tens of thousands of fans in a stadium-like atmosphere where the drinks flow all day long.
-Add in the fact that you're standing in the Arizona sun for six to eight hours, and your body takes a serious hit.
+The Phoenix Open is not your average sporting event.
+The 16th hole alone packs in tens of thousands of fans in a stadium-like atmosphere where drinks flow all day.
+Add six to eight hours standing in Arizona sun and your body takes a serious hit.

-Here's the thing most people don't realize: February in the Phoenix area still brings temperatures in the mid-70s to low 80s.
-That's warm enough to make you sweat, especially when you're in a crowd with no shade.
-When you combine sun exposure, alcohol, and hours on your feet, your body loses fluids from multiple directions at once.
-Alcohol is a diuretic, meaning it makes you urinate more frequently.
+What most people don't realize: February in the Phoenix area still brings temperatures in the mid-70s to low 80s.
+Warm enough to sweat, especially in a crowd with no shade.
+Sun exposure, alcohol, and hours on your feet drain fluids from multiple directions at once.
+Alcohol is a diuretic -- you urinate more often.
 The desert heat makes you sweat.
-Together, they create a compounding dehydration effect that's far worse than either one on its own.
+Together they create a compounding dehydration effect far worse than either one alone.

 That's why you feel like you got hit by a truck the next morning, even if you "only had a few."

-When you spend a full day at the Phoenix Open drinking in the heat, several things happen at once.
-Your body loses electrolytes through sweat.
+A full day at the Phoenix Open drinking in the heat stacks several problems.
+You lose electrolytes through sweat.
 Alcohol blocks the hormone that tells your kidneys to retain water.
-Your blood sugar drops.
-B vitamins and other nutrients get depleted faster than normal.
+Blood sugar drops.
+B vitamins and other nutrients deplete faster than normal.

-The result?
-That brutal combination of headache, nausea, fatigue, and brain fog that makes you want to cancel every plan you had for the next 48 hours.
-If you attended multiple days of the tournament, multiply all of that.
-Your body never fully caught up from day one before you did it all over again.
+The result: that brutal headache, nausea, fatigue, and brain fog that makes you want to cancel every plan for the next 48 hours.
+Attended multiple days?
+Multiply all of that.
+Your body never caught up from day one before you did it all over again.

-Let's start with the basics that don't cost a thing.
+Start with the basics that don't cost anything.

-Water, water, water.
-Start drinking water as soon as you leave the course.
-A good rule of thumb: for every alcoholic drink you had, aim for at least one and a half glasses of water.
-If you lost count of your drinks (no judgment), just keep sipping steadily.
+Water.
+Start drinking as soon as you leave the course.
+Rule of thumb: for every alcoholic drink, aim for at least one and a half glasses of water.
+Lost count?
+No judgment.
+Just keep sipping.

 Electrolytes.
-Plain water is great, but your body also lost sodium, potassium, and magnesium.
+Plain water is good, but your body also lost sodium, potassium, and magnesium.
 Grab an electrolyte drink or mix in a packet.
-This helps your body actually absorb and retain the water you're drinking.
+This helps your body absorb and retain what you're drinking.

 Easy food.
-Your stomach probably isn't ready for a steak dinner.
-Go with easy-to-digest options like toast, bananas, eggs, or rice.
-These give your body fuel without making the nausea worse.
+Your stomach probably is not ready for a steak dinner.
+Toast, bananas, eggs, or rice.
+Fuel without making nausea worse.

 Sleep.
-Your body does its best repair work while you rest.
-If you can, give yourself a solid eight hours.
-Naps count too.
+Your body does its best repair work during rest.
+Give yourself a solid eight hours if you can.
+Naps count.

 What NOT to do:

 - Don't slam coffee on an empty stomach.
-It's another diuretic
+Another diuretic

-- Don't try to "sweat it out" at the gym.
+- Don't "sweat it out" at the gym.
 You're already dehydrated

-These steps will help, but they take time.
-If you're looking to speed things up significantly, that's where IV hydration therapy comes in.
+These steps help, but they take time.
+If you need to speed things up, that's where IV hydration therapy comes in.

-Here's why so many Phoenix Open survivors are turning to IV therapy the morning after.
-When you drink water and electrolytes by mouth, your body absorbs roughly 50 to 60 percent of what you take in.
-With IV therapy, fluids go directly into your bloodstream for 100 percent absorption.
-That's a big difference when you're seriously depleted.
+When you drink water and electrolytes by mouth, your body absorbs roughly 50 to 60 percent.
+With IV therapy, fluids go directly into your bloodstream at 100 percent absorption.
+When you're seriously depleted, that gap matters.

-A typical hangover IV treatment includes normal saline for rapid rehydration, B-complex vitamins to restore what alcohol stripped away, vitamin C for immune support, and anti-nausea medication to settle your stomach.
-Most people report feeling noticeably better within 30 to 45 minutes of starting treatment.
+A typical hangover IV treatment includes normal saline for rapid rehydration, B-complex vitamins, vitamin C, and anti-nausea medication.
+Most people report feeling noticeably better within 30 to 45 minutes.

-It's not a magic cure, and we'll never claim it is.
-But many of our clients tell us it cuts their recovery time from a full day down to a couple of hours.
-When you've got plans for the rest of the weekend, or you need to function at work on Monday, that difference matters.
+IV therapy is not a cure-all.
+But many clients say it cuts recovery from a full day to a couple of hours.
+When you have weekend plans or need to function at work Monday, a couple of hours beats a full day on the couch.

 Timing matters.
-Here's how we see it play out during tournament week:
+Here is how it plays out during tournament week:

 • Friday survivor: Book a Saturday morning IV so you can rally and head back to the course for day two